JoshuaKDev/ai-soc-agent/README.md

 # AI SOC Agent

 An AI-powered Security Operations Center (SOC) assistant designed to help analysts triage alerts, investigate suspicious activity, and accelerate incident response workflows.
+This project is in early stages and made with data from the cyber range.

 ## Overview